-The authors would like to thank the experts and institutions that participated in the study and provided contacts with farmers in the case study areas: Florida goat breeders national association (ACRIFLOR), Agrifood Research and Quality Centre of the Pedroches Valley (CICAP), Livestock cooperative of the Pedroches Valley (COVAP) and Manchega sheep breeders association (AGRAMA).
-The authors would like to extend their gratitude to the farmers that participated in the study and agreed to be surveyed by the research team.
-We thank Julie Geay for the preparation of the map included in Figure 1.

-Funding This research was financed by grant RTA2015-00035 of the Spanish Ministry of Science and Innovation.
+The authors thank the experts and institutions that participated in the study and provided contacts with farmers in the case study areas: Florida Goat Breeders National Association (ACRIFLOR, Córdoba, Spain), Agrifood Research and Quality Centre of the Pedroches Valley (CICAP, Córdoba, Spain), Livestock Cooperative of the Pedroches Valley (COVAP, Córdoba, Spain), and Manchega Sheep Breeders Association (AGRAMA, Albacete, Spain).
+The authors extend their gratitude to the farmers who participated in the study and agreed to be surveyed by the research team.
+We thank Julie Geav (National Institute of Agricultural Sciences, Food and Environment [AgroSup Dijon], Dijon, France) for the preparation of the map included in Figure 1.
+This research was financed by grant no. RTA2015-00035 of the Spanish Ministry of Science and Innovation (Madrid, Spain).
+The authors have not stated any conflicts of interest.